nelsonlobo99/Jarvis-chatbot-fork/README.md

 3. To compile using GCC, type ```g++ chatbot.cpp && clear && ./a.out``` or ```gcc chatbot.cpp -lstdc++ && clear && ./a.out```
 4. Once started, type "help" for help and press **Enter ⏎**.

+### Improvements to be made

+Integrating with TensorFlow, porting to Python, using MySQL database or CSV files instead of hardcoded strings.

 [Open-source notices and Credits](NOTICE)

 <b>License</b>: